kn100/telescan/README.md

 the first scanner found will be used.
 Then, update the volumes to match your setup.
 The `/final` directory is where the final PDF will be placed.
 The `/tmp` directory is where the individual pages will be placed before being combined into a PDF.
-The `/etc/localtime` volume is optional and is used to set the timezone of the container to match the host.
 Host networking is essential since we need to be able to receive Bonjour broadcasts from the scanner.

 ```yaml
 version: '3.8'